liane4323/sep10-freedom-project/tool/learning-log.md

 I completed my html and css, I did run into an issue that took so much time to fix.
 At first I had trouble with my css because it was unresponsive.
 I decided to delete my style.css file and linked my css into my index.html.
 It worked in the end and I am proud of my work.
 Taking into consideration that I completed my code from scratch.
 Sometimes my lines of code wouldn't work so I had to go back and review it thoroughly.
 It turned out to be spelling mistakes/errors.

+#### Day 2
+_4/4/24_

+I took time in class to make any last html/css changes that I was unhappy with.
+My website is looking good now!
+The animations will make it better.
+When I got home, I started working on my animations.
+I made sure to install animate.css using a CDN.
+I was very excited when I tested out an animation on my h1, and it worked!